-Prof. Lincoln
+\\Prof. Lincoln\\

-CM.194 THE PERSON AS PASTOR
+CM.194 PERSON AS PASTOR, PASTOR AS PILGRIM

 This course explores classical and contemporary approaches to pastoral identity and the relationship between the minister's sense of self and the role of "pastor."
 Students explore relational, psychological, and spiritual wholeness, with an emphasis on gaining clarity about their individual calls and confidence in receiving their ecclesial calls.
-The course includes readings about and popular media images of pastoral ministry.
+Additionally, a focus on personal renewal sustaining a pastor's health and wellbeing helps students develop practices for mindfulness, meditation, and attending to the world.
+Students participate through readings, written and oral reflections, and physical and spiritual practices.
 Six credits.